raspberrypi/style-guide/style-guide.md

 ###K

-*   k – do not use as an abbreviation for thousand.
+*   k – _do not use_ as an abbreviation for thousand.
 When talking about kilobytes, use kB, not k, which is outdated. *The original BBC Micro had 32kB memory.*
+*   Kib - kibibit = 2<sup>10</sup> bit = 1024 bit
+*   Kib/s - kibibits per second.
+Always use a space between the number and the unit, preferably nonbreaking.
+*   kb - kilobit = 10<sup>3</sup> bit = 1000 bit.
+Always use a space between the number and the unit, preferably nonbreaking.
-*   kb – kilobit.
-No space between the number and kb.
+*   kb/s – kilobits per second.
+Always use a space between the number and the unit, preferably nonbreaking.
 *   kB – kilobyte.
-No space between the number and kB.
+1000 B. _Rarely used; you probably want KiB._ Always use a space between the number and the unit, preferably nonbreaking.
-*   kb/s – kilobits per second.
-No space between the number and kb/s.
+*   kB/s – kilobytes per second. _Rarely used; you probably want KiB/s._ Always use a space between the number and the unit, preferably nonbreaking.
+*   KiB - kibibyte = 2<sup>10</sup> B = 1024 B. Always use a space between the number and the unit, preferably nonbreaking.
-*   kB/s – kilobytes per second.
-No space between the number and kB/s.
+*   KiB/s = kibibytes per second.
+Always use a space between the number and the unit, preferably nonbreaking.
 *   keylogger
 *   key press
 *   Key Stage – in UK school system, note upper-case letters